ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 # Getting Your PetClinic Up and Running

 For this workshop you will be using the iconic Spring PetClinic application.
 The Spring PetClinic is a sample application designed to show how the Spring stack can be used to build simple, but powerful database-oriented applications.
-[The official version of PetClinic](https://github.com/spring-projects/spring-petclinic) demonstrates the use of Spring Boot with Spring MVC and Spring Data JPA.
+[The official version of PetClinic](https://github.com/spring-projects/spring-petclinic){target="_blank" rel="noopener noreferrer"} demonstrates the use of Spring Boot with Spring MVC and Spring Data JPA.

 You will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud-native application and a DevOps pipeline for the application.